RashadBealer/ticket-lifecycle/README.md

 <p>Staff Assignment:

 Tickets may be manually assigned to specific staff members or teams based on their expertise or workload.</p>

+<p>Categorization:

+Assign categories and tags to tickets to classify and prioritize them appropriately.</p>
 <br />

 <p>